-In this policy an adult at risk/vulnerable adult is defined as a member of Mahdlo aged 18 years of age and over who, for any reason, may be unable to take care of themselves or protect themselves against significant harm or exploitation.
-Safeguarding vulnerable adults and adults at risk involves reducing or preventing the risk of significant harm from neglect or abuse, while also supporting people to maintain control of their own lives.
+In this policy an adult at risk/adults at risk is defined as a member of Mahdlo aged 18 years of age and over who, for any reason, may be unable to take care of themselves or protect themselves against significant harm or exploitation.
+Safeguarding adults at risk and adults at risk involves reducing or preventing the risk of significant harm from neglect or abuse, while also supporting people to maintain control of their own lives.